steffenkoerner/system-design-primer/README.md

   * Raft leader election
 * Transactions
 * Asynchronous Transactions

 ### Scalability
+The simplest and quickest way to increase the application's capacity to handle load is to scale up the machine hosting it.
+However, the application will eventually hit a hard physical limit that we can't overcome no matter how much money we are willing to throw at it.
+The alternative to scaling up is to scale out by distributing the application across multiple machines.

 * Replication of Data
 * Functional Decomposition
   * breaking down an application into separate services, each with its own well-defined responsibility